-Day classes are held from nine to twelve and from one to five o'clock five days per week.
+Day classes are held from nine to twelve and from one to five o'clock five days per week, and from nine to twelve o'clock on Saturdays.
 Evening classes are held from seven to ten o'clock from Monday to Friday, inclusive.
 All exceptions are noted in the Calendar.